irparaja/aws-ebs-snapshots-lambda/README.md

 Retention: Number of days backups should be kept for (Optional).
 Backup: The script is looking for keyword Yes, then it will create a snapshot.
+BackupCrossRegion:  a single region code or comma separated list, e.g. eu-west-1,eu-west-2
+KeepForever: With any value will keep the snapshot from being deleted.

 ## Tags The Snapshots Are Given Automatically

 CreatedOn: The date it was created.
 Required to make cross-region backups.
 DeleteOn: The date the snapshot should be deleted.
 Type: With the keyword 'Automated'.

-## Tags You Can Use On Snapshots

-KeepForever: With any value will keep the snapshot from being deleted.
+BackupFromRegion: With the region code where a snapshot was copied from.

 ## Files: